 I GCSE / GCSE WILL GET YOU ONTO A LEVELS THEN UNIVERSITY

-My name is Dr. Hanna Beyer.
+My name is Dr. Hannah Beyer.
 I am Head of Sciences at Cambridge Online Education.
 I am a qualified secondary school teacher (PGCE) with a PhD in Chemical Biology.
 I have worked in academia and in pharmaceutical research as a (bio)chemist and as a medical scientist before training as a teacher.
 I have many years of teaching experience in Science (Chemistry, Biology and Physics), maths and English as a foreign language.

 I have written some educational materials for various companies such as science revision questions, maths assessment papers and physics summaries.
 I am a member of the Tutors` Association.

 The teacher's LIVE lessons, lesson recordings in this course, the Cambridge textbook and Learner Guide specifically prepare students for success in the following 3 assessment papers:

 - Paper 2: Multiple choice paper.
 45 minutes (30% of total available marks),